Phibedy/SocketConnection/README.md

  * By default you will only notified if a complete message has been received (you can disable it behavoir).
    * Four bytes are used to send the size (setting bytesForSize to 0 will disable it)
  * Code + comments should be self-explaining, if you still need help just write an issue and some example will be attached :)
+ * If you don't want to use that code with LMS you just have to replace the logger with your outprint ;)

 ###TODO
  * Doesn't work on windows yet!